rtous/deepquake/README.md

 	"ValueError: string_input_producer requires a non-null input tensor" -> the training directoris should be "positive" and "negative" without "s" at the end.

 	"InvalidArgumentError (see above for traceback): Name: <unknown>, Feature: end_time is required but could not be found." -> Using old positives/negatives (downloaded), generate new ones

+	"_tkinter.TclError: no display name and no $DISPLAY environment variable" -> NO RESOLT (GENERO ELS FITXERS LOCALMENT)

 ## TODO